Contrast-Security-OSS/docs/content/installation/ruby/RubyConfig.md

 ## Service Configuration

-The ruby agent launches an executable on startup that also needs access to the configuration files.
-Since the service is generally launched by the ruby agent process it has access to the same configuration file as the agent.
-However if the service is started independently it will attempt to use the same load path described above for its configuration file.
+The Ruby agent launches an executable on startup that also needs access to the configuration files.
+Since the service is generally launched by the Ruby agent process, it has access to the same configuration file as the agent.
+However, if the service is started independently, it will attempt to use the same load path described above for its configuration file.

-In other words, the service can share the application's configuration file if (as is usually the case) the service's working directory is also the base directory of the Rails application.
+In other words, the service can share the application's configuration file, if (as is usually the case) the service's working directory is also the base directory of the Rails application.
 Both the agent and the service use the *./config/contrast_security.yaml* path.

 ### Tagging